If you’re thinking about visiting Costa Rica but not sure when, then bookmark this blog post.

 Shoulder Months for the Best of Both Dry and Rainy Seasons

-If you ask Yeison and I what are our favorite months in Costa Rica, we love the shoulder months.
-These are May, June and November, the transition months between dry and rainy season and vice versa.
+If you ask us what are our favorite months in Costa Rica, we love the shoulder months of May and November, they are the tail end months between dry and rainy season.
+National parks are not as crowded and the weather is still very good.

 The Best Time to Visit Costa Rica for Activities